cjratcliff/ml-compiled/docs/applications.rst

 --------
 Unlike games like Chess and Go, Poker is an imperfect information game.
 This means that as well as having to maintain a probability distribution over the hidden state of the game, strategies like bluffing must also be considered.

+Due to the amount of luck involved who is the better of two Poker players can take a very large number of games to evaluate.

 Heads up no limit Texas Hold 'em
 '''''''''''''''''''''''''''''''''''
 * Two players